What Do Stonemason Do?

 Types of Stonemason

-There were about 18,900 jobs for Stonemason in 2016 (in the United States).
+In 2016, there was an estimated number of 18,900 jobs in the United States for Stonemason.
 New jobs are being produced at a rate of 9.5% which is above the national average.
 The Bureau of Labor Statistics predicts 1,800 new jobs for Stonemason by 2026.
-The BLS estimates 1,800 yearly job openings in this field.
+There will be an estimated 1,800 positions for Stonemason per year.